Insurance I: What is insurance?

 Annuity Life: With an annuity life policy a policy holder gives the insurance company a lump sum of money.
 The insurance company then pays the insured a fixed amount per year after a specified age until the person dies.

 Ask insurance agents if they offer the above types of life insurance.
-Let them know with Geo-Fencing, we can promote all of the services to the right demographics using our special targeting groups.
+Let them know with the Heroes News Network, we can promote all of the services to the inside the local Veterans Posts directly to their local heroes!!

 Types of Medical Insurance:

 Major Medical: This is the simplest type of medical insurance, but it also has the most number of options ranging from very simple to fancy.
 Ask the agent how many options of medical insurance there are and what are the differences.
 Major medical policies allow anyone covered under the policy to use any doctor or hospital they want.
 Major medical may or may not cover prescription costs.